San Pedro-based artists Eugene Daub and Anne Olsen Daub hope to inspire future Gold Line passengers to experience the beauty of San Dimas.Read More

-San Dimas’ downtown stretch is short–just one-quarter mile–with three restaurants, seven antique shops, and seven beauty salons.
+San Dimas’ downtown stretch is short--just one-quarter mile--with three restaurants, five antique shops, and seven beauty salons.
 Residents are not apt to complain about what’s already there, but rather what’s missing.

 San Dimas residents are used to seeing all matter of wildlife in the foothills and even in their backyard.
 Yet for many people living within the San Gabriel Valley, the coyotes are just a little too close for comfort.

 It’s hard to remember when Butter Cafe wasn’t part of the fabric of San Dimas even though it only opened five years ago, but the way pastry chef and co-owner Heather Sulaeman tells it, Butter Cafe almost never came to be.